Before we get to the best tape for packing, lets just put it out there.. we all know what a hassle it can be to pack up your things.

-Usually transparent, waterproof and sold on fat cardboard rolls, packing tape is manufactured by numerous brands, from Scotch to Seal-It, and often a very important supply featured at professional packing companies, for example, Cabot Shipping Supplies in the province of Nova Scotia.
+Usually transparent, waterproof and sold on fat cardboard rolls, packing tape is manufactured by numerous brands, from Scotch to Seal-It.

 Duct tape is sometimes used as a substitute because of its hardy surface and strong adhesive, but it can be difficult to remove from cardboard cartons.

-This can be a problem if you’re a moving company and you plan to reuse the cartons, but if you’re just an average joe looking to load up a few boxes into your car and move to a new place, duct tape can be an effective way to seal boxes, though it’s slightly on the more expensive side compared to packing tape.
+This can be a problem if you’re a moving company and you plan to reuse the cartons.
+If you’re just an average joe looking to load up a few boxes into your car and move to a new place, duct tape can be an effective way to seal boxe.
+It’s slightly on the more expensive side compared to packing tape.

-If you’re planning to pack a box for home storage without really moving it to a new location, masking tape can work, but it will sometimes peel off if not pressed firmly down, and if kept in a damp place like a musty old basement, a carton held shut with masking tape can be prone to leakage, mold and sowbugs/pillbugs.
+If you’re planning to pack a box for home storage without really moving it to a new location, masking tape can work, but it will sometimes peel off if not pressed firmly down.
+If kept in a damp place like a musty old basement, a carton held shut with masking tape can be prone to leakage, mold and sowbugs/pillbugs.

-Masking tape actually has a much better use than sealing boxes – it can be used to make cheap, handy labels for each box so you’ll remember what’s in each one and who it belongs to.
+Masking tape actually has a much better use than sealing boxes – it can be used to make cheap, handy labels for each box.
+This way you’ll remember what’s in each one and who it belongs to.

 Tips and Cautionary Advice

 When unpacking, never try to pull or rip the tape off the box.
-Instead, use an X-Acto knife to neatly cut through the tape, along the line formed between the two closed top flaps on the cardboard carton.
+Use an X-Acto knife to neatly cut through the tape, along the line formed between the two closed top flaps on the cardboard carton.

-By cutting through the tape instead of ripping it off, you not only don’t have to worry about sticky glue residue getting on your belongings and skin, but you’ll also be able to save and reuse the carton for later since it won’t be damaged.
+By cutting through the tape instead of ripping it off, you don’t have to worry about sticky glue residue getting on your belongings and skin.
+Additionally, you’ll also be able to save and reuse the carton for later since it won’t be damaged.

 Stay away from craft tape or Washi tape.
 While Washi tape might be decorative and fun, it’s not very strong for keeping boxes sealed.

-Also avoid the thin black eel-like tape known as electrical tape.
-Electrical tape is intended for use with computers, wires and circuits, and is not designed as an effective packing adhesive.
+Avoid the thin black eel-like tape known as electrical tape.
+Electrical tape is intended for use with computers, wires, and circuits, and is not designed as an effective packing adhesive.

-Take extra care when packing items like print books, magazines, newspapers, photos and artwork, otherwise the tape might accidentally get stuck on these items and damage them or rip them.
+Take extra care when packing items like print books, magazines, newspapers, photos, and artwork.
+If you don’t the tape might accidentally get stuck on these items and damage them or rip them.